judicator/KerbalismSystemHeat/README.md

 ## Installation

-Please remove mod folders (zKerbalismSystemHeat or KerbalismSystemHeat) from GameData folder inside your Kerbal Space Program folder before installation.
+Please remove mod folders (`zKerbalismSystemHeat` or `KerbalismSystemHeat`) from `GameData` folder inside your Kerbal Space Program folder before installation.

-Then place the GameData folder from downloaded archive inside your Kerbal Space Program folder.
+Then place the `GameData` folder from downloaded archive inside your Kerbal Space Program folder.

+## Optional patch

+There is an optional patch in `Extras/SystemHeatFissionReactorsLowerMinThrust`.
+It changes minimum throttle for fission reactor from default 25% to more reasonable 10%.

+If you want to install it, just copy `SystemHeatFissionReactorsLowerMinThrust` folder to your `GameData`.

 ## Licensing